bright-science/CO7217/partI/mongodb/readme.md

 	compile "org.codehaus.groovy:groovy-all:$groovyVersion"
 	compile "com.gmongo:gmongo:1.5"

+### Using eduroam

+To connect to `mLab` using `eduroam`, if you are working from your laptop on campus, you will find that most of the ports are blocked.

+To circumvent this problem, create a SSH tunnel to `xanthus.mcscw3.le.ac.uk` which is a wired machine that will work as a local proxy to the Internet using the following command from a Bash terminal:

+	ssh -fNg -L $PORT:mlab.com:$PORT $UOL_USERNAME@xanthus.mcscw3.le.ac.uk

+Replace `$PORT` with the port used for your database connection and replace `$UOL_USERNAME` with your University username.
+The password that you have to enter is your departmental Linux password.
+Once the tunnel is established there is no confirmation message but the connection should work.

 ## File GMongoDb

 This is a Groovy script containing example code showing how to implement CRUD operations using a MongoDB store.